-I have to admit, I’m not a fan of the colder weather.
-But there are a few things that make the cooler seasons better and one of those is feijoas.
+I have to admit, I’m not a fan of moving into the cooler seasons, but one thing I do love is feijoas.
 These green gems are only available for a few months a year which probably makes them even more appealing.

 While my feijoa trees have only just started fruiting, I was lucky enough to be given a big box from Old Road Estate.
 I got creative in the kitchen and made this feijoa and coconut loaf.
 It has an intense feijoa flavour and uses coconut flour which makes it moist, high in fibre and gives it a slight coconut flavour which complements the feijoa nicely.

 Feijoa and coconut loaf

-2 cups feijoa flesh + 2 extra large feijoas
+- 2 cups feijoa flesh + 2 extra large feijoas

-1 banana, chopped into pieces
+- 1 banana chopped into pieces

-1/4 cup ground linseed or LSA
+- 1/4 cup ground linseed or LSA

-- 1/2 cup plain flour (you could use wholemeal/spelt or gluten free flour too)
+- 1/2 cup plain flour you could use wholemeal/spelt or gluten free flour too

-1 cup coconut flour
+- 1 cup coconut flour

-1/4 cup sugar
+- 1/4 cup sugar

-coconut chips for the top
+- coconut chips for the top

 Preheat oven to 180 degrees Celcius and line a loaf tin with baking paper.

 Add all the ingredients, except the extra feijoas to a food processor or blender and mix until well combined.
-Pour into the loaf tin

 Peel the 2 feijoas and slice thinly.
 Lay over the top of the loaf.